A Unified Multi-Task Semantic Communication System for Multimodal Data: Framework of Unified Semantic Communication

 As shown in Fig. \ref{FrameArchitect}, the proposed U-DeepSC is able to handle a number of tasks with three modalities.
-For example, given a video task that contains the image, text, and speech data, the proposed framework aims to deal with three modalities of data.
-It mainly consists of four parts: image transmitter, text transmitter, speech transmitter, and unified receiver.
+We assume that there is a candidate task set that contains various tasks, e.g. $\textrm{T}1, \textrm{T}2,..., \textrm{T}10$.
+These tasks may involve different numbers of modalities, including image, text, and speech.
+We then take T$4$ that contains image, text, and speech data as an example to present the overall process of U-DeepSC.
+In particular, after determining the involved modality, the proposed framework will activate the corresponding transmitters based on the selected modalities.
+It mainly consists of four parts: an image transmitter, a text transmitter, a speech transmitter, and a unified receiver.
 DNNs are employed to implement the transmitters and the unified receiver.
-In particular, each transmitter consists of the a semantic encoder and a channel encoder.
+In particular, each transmitter consists of a semantic encoder and a dynamic channel encoder.
 The unified receiver consists of the channel decoder and the semantic decoder.

-We consider a communication system equipped with $N_t$ transmit antennas and $N_r$ receive antennas.
-The inputs of the system are image, $\mathbf{x}^{I}$, text, $\mathbf{x}^{T}$, and speech, $\mathbf{x}^{S}$.
-Each is processed to obtain the corresponding encoded features.
-Thus, the encoded features of the three modalities of data can be represented by